 This race presents a truly formidable and genuine Antarctic challenge with underfoot conditions comprising snow and ice throughout, an average windchill temperature of -20C, and the possibility of strong Katabatic winds to contend with.
 Furthermore, the event takes place at an altitude of 700 metres.

-The Antarctic Ice Marathon is the southernmost marathon on earth and a unique opportunity to complete a marathon that is truly worthy of the seventh continent.
+The Antarctic Ice Marathon is a unique opportunity to complete a marathon that is truly worthy of the seventh continent.
+You can join the exclusive 7 Continents Marathon Club by combining this race with marathons on each of the other six continents.
 Don't expect to run your quickest time, however, as winds can blow from the Pole at a steady 10-25 knots.
 Also, forget about penguins or crowds cheering you along the route - no penguins live this far south and you will have to rely upon yourself to push onward in the hushed, indomitable surroundings.

-For those who prefer a half-marathon option, the White Continent Half-Marathon will also be run on the day of the Marathon race.
+For those who prefer a half-marathon option, the Frozen Continent Half-Marathon will also be run on the day of the Marathon race.
 This half-marathon is your opportunity to cover 21km (13.1 miles) on the 'white continent' and finish the southernmost half marathon on the planet.

-For the registration fee of €10,500, incredible value for the Antarctic, participants will be flown round-trip from Punta Arenas, Chile, to the Union Glacier camp in the interior of the Antarctic.
-Competitors will also receive accommodation and food for the entire five- day Antarctic trip and entry to their races of choice.
-Top class photos of each competitor in action will be distributed for personal use, as well as commemorative certificates, medals, t-shirts and patches.
+For the registration fee of USD $20,500, participants will be flown round-trip from Punta Arenas, Chile, to the Union Glacier camp in the interior of the Antarctic.
+Competitors will receive accommodation and food for their entire Antarctic trip and entry to their race of choice.
+Top class photos of each competitor in action will be distributed for personal use, as well as medals, t-shirts and patches.